Mesaj2000/Coding_Projects/Minimax/README.md

-C implementation of the tree game described [here](https://youtu.be/5oXyibEgJr0?t=76).
+C implementation of the binary tree game, Minimax, described [here](https://youtu.be/5oXyibEgJr0?t=76).

-Demonstration of the tree structure.
+Demonstration of the tree structure in C.

 Full Code: